michaelklishin/sous-chef/README.md

       end
     end

+Create a 32-bit Ubuntu virtual machine you will be developing cookbooks in:

+    vagrant up

-Then provision your VM (this will run chef-solo and converge VM to the state you want using Chef recipes you chosen to use):
+To provision the VM ("provisioning" means running chef-solo to converge the VM to the state you want using Chef recipes you'd chosen to use):

     vagrant provision